 02

-Contract review before signing
+Contract review

 DRG Law reads the contract, marks the priority changes, and returns a memo with the risk items named and the key clauses explained.
 Fixed fee by document type and length.
 Commercial leases, supplier agreements, employment contracts, non-disclosure agreements, and partner documents all qualify.
 Send the contract to start.